tanthanh85/network-automation-course/modules/02_concurrency/lab.md

 ## Conclusion

 You've now completed the labs for Data Synchronization and Asynchronous Mechanisms!
 You've experienced the challenges of race conditions and learned how to mitigate them with `threading.Lock` and `threading.Semaphore`.
-More importantly for network automation, you've seen the power of `asyncio` to perform I/O-bound tasks concurrently, leading to significant time savings, especially for **concurrent network device connections**, **log collection**, and **real-time monitoring** on devices like **Cisco IOS XE routers sandbox**.
+More importantly, you've seen the power of `asyncio` to perform I/O-bound tasks concurrently, leading to significant time savings, which is directly applicable to **concurrent network device connections**, **log collection**, and **real-time monitoring**.

-These are fundamental concepts that will empower you to write highly efficient and scalable network automation solutions.
+These are fundamental concepts that will empower you to write highly efficient and scalable Python automation solutions.

 **Keep Learning!**